Previous Topic

 Sheathing Materials

-The following parameters can be input for the sheathing applied to either or both sides of a shear wall in Wall Input View.
+The following parameters can be defined for the sheathing applied to the sides of a shear wall in Wall Input View.

-The program provides a list of standard DFP, CSP, and OSB thicknesses taken from O86 tables 9.1-3, respectively.
-Standard GWB thicknesses of 1/2" and 5/8" are included.
-You can also enter a thickness yourself, but plywood and GWB are not manufactured in other thicknesses, so there is little need to enter a thickness other than one in the list.
+Sheathing Thickness - The program provides a list of standard plywood thicknesses from the design code tables.
+You can enter a different thickness yourself and the program will design for the closest thickness less than the one you selected, so this input can be considered a minimum thickness.
+Plywood is not manufactured in other thicknesses, so there is little need to enter a thickness other than one in the list.

-The name of this field changes depending on the material selected; plies for plywood, panel marking for OSB.
-It affects the design strengths for from tables 9.3A-C, the resistance to out-of-plane wind loads, shear stiffness for deflection, and the panel bending component of shear wall strength.
+Plies or Marking – The name of this field changes depending on the material selected; plies for plywood, panel marking for OSB.
+It affects the design strengths for from tables 9.3A-C, affecting the C&C resistance, shear stiffness for deflection, and the panel bending component of shear wall strength.

 An unblocked factor is applied to shear strength and deflection calculations for unblocked structural wood panels.
 Gypsum wallboard has different shear design values depending on whether it is blocked or unblocked.